fmgwfwt/environment_variables/README.md

 # environment_variables
+Environment variables are truly dynamic and can be changed based on the environment that your program is running in. <br />
 in linux there there is a path variable for example you can use ls or /bin/ls because there is a path variable you don't have to <br />
 PASSCODE=HereTheKing ./a.out   // this environment variable is just for the program <br />
 export PASSCODE=HereTheKing    // for the entire terminal session <br />